ashraffyi/Data-Engineering-Capstone-Project/README.md

  3. Take note of the access key and secret

 #### Install AWS CLI
+Follow the instructions on [https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-windows.html)

 #### Generate An AWS Key Pair For The Worker Nodes
+ 1. create an Amazon EC2 key pair:
+ 2. Go to the Amazon EC2 console
+ 3. In the Navigation pane, click Key Pairs
+ 4. On the Key Pairs page, click Create Key Pair
+ 5. In the Create Key Pair dialog box, enter a name for your key pair, such as, mykeypair
+ 6. Make sure that you select ppk under File format
+ 7. Click Create
+ 8. Save the resulting PEM file in a safe location

 #### Create Kubernetes cluster on AWS
 1. Go to [https://console.aws.amazon.com/eks/](https://console.aws.amazon.com/eks/)